andresugartechea/introToIM/finalProject/README.md

 As an Arduino and Processing beginner, I struggled understanding how the serial communication between these softwares works.
 I learned a lot with this project and coding doesn't seem intimidating to me anymore.
 Some (now simple) problems that I faced were:
 - building my circuit on a large breadboard from scratch (mainly because I forgot that their power rails are divided in two, unlike the small ones).
 - communicating the values captured by the sensors to Processing (this was caused by a syntax error, which taught me to be more cautious with my coding).
+- working with the LDR values, due that they change depending on the lightning conditions.
 After this, continuing with my project was easier and faster.